alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 - **for all the significant values for each pair of original + abx rows that are both significant, quantify that significance for each column (abx treatment)... see personal notes for more**
 - **use classification names, possibly the genus if have it**
 - **figure out what want to use the side panel for? possibly highlight otus included in the model**
-- **think about adding a column for the random forest results somewhere**

 - Add "ns" to the graph where not significant
 	- *12/8/14*